zoccoler/napari-flim-phasor-plotter/docs/widgets_api.md

        apply median filter to image before phasor calculation, by default False (median_n is ignored) median_n : int, optional
-       number of iterations of median filter, by default 1 napari_viewer : napari.Viewer, optional
+       number of iterations of median filter, by default 1 apply_calibration : bool, optional
+        if True, apply calibration to phasor coordinates (if calibration image and lifetime are also given), by default False calibration_image_layer : napari.layers.Image, optional
+        napari image layer with calibration FLIM data (microtime first axis).
+If not given, no calibration is applied calibration_lifetime : float, optional
+        lifetime (in ns) of calibration sample.
+If not given or 0, no calibration is applied napari_viewer : napari.Viewer, optional
        napari viewer instance, by default None